E. C. Vivian: Biography

 UK writers, Vivian often reprinted fiction from American pulp magazines such as Adventure and Weird Tales in the Hutchinson publications.

+Page 9 of The Times for Tuesday 17 January 1933 notes that Mrs Lilian Simmons was found not guilty of trying to blackmail Vivian.
+Following the jury's verdict the Recorder noted "I have great satisfaction in depriving Mr Evelyn Charles Vivian, author, of his costs."
+The Recorder also asked the jury foreman if he believed that Vivian had been lying, received the answer, "Absolutely and entirely."

 Outside the field of fiction, Vivian wrote for the book A History of Aeronautics.

-Some of the popular errors about his life are now corrected in the first and only full-length biography, The Shadow of Mr Vivian: The Life of E. Charles Vivian (1882-1947) by Peter Berresford Ellis, PS Publishing Ltd, Hornsea, UK, 2014.
+Some of the popular errors about his life are now corrected in the first and only full-length biography, The Shadow of Mr Vivian: The Life of E. Charles Vivian (1882–1947) by Peter Berresford Ellis, PS Publishing Ltd, Hornsea, UK, 2014.

 Reception

-Critic Jack Adrian has praised Cannell's lost-world stories as "bursting with ideas and colour and pace", and "superb examples of a fascinating breed".
+Critic Jack Adrian has praised Cannell's lost-world stories, as "bursting with ideas and colour and pace", and "superb examples of a fascinating breed".